Seoul, December 13, 2018

 Asian economic integration is still embryonic.
 ASEAN strives to emulate the European Economic Community – which was the predecessor of the European Union – but has met with success only in few industries, notably aviation.
 The Economist magazine derides APEC as standing for “Any Possible Excuse to Chat.”
 Free (or nearly free) trade areas are needed because easy access to large borderless markets is important for entrepreneurs and investors.

-On the positive and encouraging side, government-supported technology entrepreneurship in China and South Korea seems to have moved away from nepotism (e.g., startup subsidies for the son of the Minister of Education) and toward meritocracy.
+On the positive and encouraging side, government-supported technology entrepreneurship in China and South Korea seems to have moved away from nepotism (e.g., startup subsidies for the son of the Ministry official) and toward meritocracy.

 There are more “A” students in China than all students in the USA.
 These super-bright young Asians will find ways to express the fruits of their intellect, even in the face of deficient educational systems and poor Internet access.